|

 As far as the larger Universe was concerned, Ireana and Onimex died on

 M'tro-1.
-Most Corlos operatives are unaccounted for by
+Most Corlos operatives are unaccounted for in this

 24. "Everyone always asks that one moral

-question," the librarian offered, "why only me?"
+question," he offered, "why only me?"
 Ireana gave him

 a look that begged for an answer.
 "We're going to have